COS301-SE-2026/Tyto-PhishShield/docs/SRS/Software-Architecture-Specification.md

 No core services became unresponsive with 500 concurrent users.

 #### NFR 7 Quality attribute: Maintainability
-1. The CI/CD pipeline shall automatically execute unit and integration tests on every push to the main development branches through GitHub Actions.
-2. The system shall achieve a minimum automated backend test coverage of 80%.The system shall achieve a minimum automated backend test coverage of 80%.
+1. The system shall achieve a minimum automated backend test coverage of 80%.

 **NRF Test:**
-- CI/CD pipeline tests pass.
 - Code coverage of 80% is reached.

+**Test Coverage**
+As of demo 3 we have an average backend coverage of 73.77%.
+This is below our NFR requirement of 80%.

 ### NFR Quality Requirement Matrix